psychology-of-AI/Personality-Illusion/README.md

 # The Personality Illusion: Revealing Dissociation Between Self-Reports & Behavior in LLMs

-🚩**News**: Our paper is accepted to the NeurIPS 2025 Workshop on Bridging Language, Agent, and World Models for Reasoning and Planning (LAW)!
+🚩**News**: Our paper is accepted to the NeurIPS 2025 Workshop on Bridging Language, Agent, and World Models for Reasoning and Planning (LAW).
+See you in San Diego!

 🚩**News**: The full release of this paper is now available on [arXiv](https://arxiv.org/abs/2509.03730).
-You can find all code and source data in this repository, and an overview to our project on our [webpage](https://psychology-of-ai.github.io/).
+You can find all code and source data in this repository, and an overview to our project on our project [webpage](https://psychology-of-ai.github.io/).

 🚩**News**: Our paper is accepted to the ICML 2025 Workshop on Models of Human Feedback for AI Alignment (MoFA)!